 2Department of Cognitive, Linguistic and Psychological Science, Brown University

 The distinction between habitual and goal-directed action is fundamental to behavioral research1.
 Habits form as behaviors are “stamped in” following reward.
 The resulting stimulus-response pairings enable computationally efficient decision making, but at the cost of behavioral flexibility.
-In contrast, goals-directed behavior requires planning over a causal model.
+In contrast, goal-directed behavior requires planning over a causal model.
 This enables more flexible decision-making, but at a potentially severe computational cost.
 Exhaustive search over candidate plans becomes prohibitive as the space of possible goals grows.
-Thus, key requirement for goal-directed action is to efficiently select candidate goals with a high likelihood of reward.
+Thus, a key requirement for goal-directed action is to efficiently select candidate goals with a high likelihood of reward.
 Here, we provide evidence for a potential solution: Habitual control over the process of goal selection.
 Although many existing treatments of the distinction between habitual and goal-directed action emphasize their competition over behavioral control2, our results illustrate a codependence between the systems.
 The role of habitual control in goal-directed action may explain diverse phenomena such as the automatic selection of goals under contextual cuing3, the phenomenon of intrusive goals [C], and the basis of practice effects in controlled cognition [C].

 Our approach depends on a formalization of habitual and goal-directed behavior derived from the reinforcement learning (RL) framework4.
 Model-based RL maintains an explicit causal model of the world and uses it to choose future actions by assessing their likely consequences.
 In contrast, model-free algorithms do not maintain an explicit causal model, and thus do not support forward planning.
 Rather, they assign value to candidate actions based on their context-dependent history of reward.
 Like Thorndike’s law of effect5, model-free RL increases the probability of rewarded actions and decrease the probability of punished actions.
 The resulting stimulus-response habits are often globally adaptive, but may exhibit locally irrationality6,7.